gremau/EarthSciNotebook/instruments/inst_ea-irms_sirfer.md

 - Load the samples into the sample wheel in sequential order (1-50, or 1-100 depending on which wheel is being used).
 - Close the sampler and replace and tighten the screws.
 - Open the vacuum to the autosampler using the green valve behind it.
-- Tighten the screws on the autosampler door again. //The autosampler chamber will continue to be evacuated as the next steps are completed//.
+- Tighten the screws on the autosampler door again. *The autosampler chamber will continue to be evacuated as the next steps are completed*.
 - Fill out the `elog` with the data for this EA-IRMS run (name, job #, etc).
 The `elog` is an excel file found on the desktop of the unit.
 - Open the EA loader spreadsheet and enter sample ID and weight information.
   - Open MS Excel > recently used documents > more, and open either the 50 or 100 sample EA_loader.xls file.
   - Enter sample ID's in column A, starting with row 16 (the first 15 are conditioners).
-  - Enter sample weights in column B :?: using micrograms.
+  - Enter sample weights in column B (?) using micrograms.
 These will be automatically converted to milligrams in the next column to the right.
 - Now open the IsoDat Acquisition software, located in the Windows XP quick launch bar (lower left of desktop).
 - In Acquisition, we must open a measurement instruction sequence.
   - These are located in the Sequences tab on the lower left window of the interface.